 1) pickup from your arrival at the railway station in Cassino every day at 10.00am or 02.00pm (Main Square, near the Green Kiosk)

-2) about 3h30 guided tour of the Canadian most meaningful sites of Cassino:
+2) about 3,5 hours guided tour of the Canadian most meaningful sites of Cassino:

 - “Whiskey” point on the Monte Trocchio